espressif/esptool/README.md

 By default, the serial transfer data is compressed for better performance.
 The `-u/--no-compress` option disables this behaviour.

+#### Erasing flash before write

+To successfully write data into flash, all 4096-byte memory sectors (the smallest erasable unit) affected by the operation have to be erased first.
+As a result, when the flashing offset address or the data are not 4096-byte aligned, more memory is erased than actually needed.
+Esptool will display information about which flash memory sectors will be erased.

+Use the `-e/--erase-all` option to erase all flash sectors (not just write areas) before programming.

 ### Read Flash Contents: read_flash

 The read_flash command allows reading back the contents of flash.
 The arguments to the command are an address, a size, and a filename to dump the output to.
 For example, to read a full 2MB of attached flash: